<<<< 2d work

 These two paintings were derived from a PVC tape 'drawing' I did in 2008, which is pretty much the ' Halfman in landscape' picture, 'I'm ok' is a derivation of the 'Halfman' theme.
 For the original drawing, I used the black tape in short pieces to build up a collage for the figure - I was trying to replicate the clumsiness of primitive computer graphics.
 I also used the hackneyed silhouette technique as it emphasised the outline shape which as a sculptor I know is very important in defining form.
 I simplified in order to create more visual impact but by reducing other aspects of the picture I was able to control where the emphasis was, where I wanted it to be.
 I also wanted to portray an uneasy humour and in some ways subvert the extensive use of silhouettes in popular graphic design.
 More painted acrylic work from 2011:

-Kurve-balls 2011 Acrylic paint, biro and marker pen on canvas 118 x 122 cm FOR SALE This painting is my response to being shown that damn Kulber-Ross 'change curve' repeatedly at work, I was thinking it has little bearing on the complexity of reality.
+This painting is my response to seeing the Kulber-Ross 'change curve', I was thinking it has little bearing on the complexity of reality.
 I also wanted to utilise the whiteboard-aesthetic with the picture, using quick, artless marker-pen drawing overlaying previous 'rubbed out' drawing.
-Appropriate ineptitude.

 |